ahuet67/alexandre-huet-developpement/README.md

 ## Use this website

 - docker-compose up -d
-- docker-compose run --rm staticWebsite bash
+- docker-compose run --rm staticWebsite bundle install
-- bundle install

 ## Set up (to do only one time)